Admission & Tuition Info

 - Our GRE code for CASPA is 7413

-All applicants must complete a minimum of 500 hours of patient contact experience by the time of matriculation with a minimum of 300 of those hours completed at the time of application.*
+All applicants must complete a minimum of 300 hours of hands-on direct patient care experience by the time of application.*

 - Volunteer and Service-Work experience are acceptable.